FangjianLi/FangjianLi.github.io/_projects/1_project.md

 ---
 ### Motivation

-In the manual driving traffic, the [accordion effect](https://en.wikipedia.org/wiki/Accordion_effect), i.e., the velocity fluctation progates from preceding vehicle to the following vehicle, is one of the major casuses of the traffic flow disruption, driving efficiency, or even collision.
-In contrast, string stability has been a popular concept for the autonomous driving platoon to avoid the accodion effect.
-One step further, considering a more practical scenario where the traffic is mixed of autonomous cars and manual cars, can we design a guidelane for the autonomous driving algorithm and the arragement of the traffic such that velocity fluctation is not propagated and the platoon is collision-free?
+In manual driving traffic, the [accordion effect](https://en.wikipedia.org/wiki/Accordion_effect), i.e., the velocity fluctuation propagates from the preceding vehicle to the following vehicle, is one of the major causes of traffic flow disruption, driving efficiency, or even collision.
+In contrast, string stability has been a popular concept for the autonomous driving platoon to avoid the accordion effect.
+One step further, considering a more practical scenario where the traffic is mixed with autonomous cars and manual cars, can we design a guideline for the autonomous driving algorithm and the traffic arrangement such that velocity fluctuations are not propagated, and the platoon is collision-free?

 ### Methodologies and results